DesistDaydream/notes-learning/content/zh-cn/docs/IT学习笔记/10.云原生/1.2.实现虚拟化的工具/虚拟化管理/Libvirt/virsh 命令行工具/Interface 命令.md

-iface-name convert an interface MAC address to interface name iface-rollback rollback to previous saved configuration created via iface-begin iface-start start a physical host interface (enable it / "if-up") iface-unbridge undefine a bridge device after detaching its slave deviceiface-unbridge&#x20;
-iface-undefine undefine a physical host interface (remove it from configuration)
+iface-name convert an interface MAC address to interface name iface-rollback rollback to previous saved configuration created via iface-begin iface-start start a physical host interface (enable it / "if-up") iface-unbridge undefine a bridge device after detaching its slave deviceiface-unbridge iface-undefine undefine a physical host interface (remove it from configuration)